-◆Research findings by a group led by Assistant Professor Mikiji Tomita of the Department of Agricultural Sciences in the Faculty of Natural Sciences have been published in *Trends in Ecology and Evolution*
+◆Research findings by a group led by Assistant Professor Mikiji Tomita Faculty (Natural Sciences) have been published in *Trends in Ecology and Evolution*

 Release Date: